gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ### <a id="subscription-policy"></a>Subscription Policy

-[vmware-gemfire-short-name] allows configuration of [peer-to-peer (P2P) event messaging](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-events-configure_p2p_event_messaging.html) to control the entry events that the Region receives. [spring-data-gemfire-name] provides the `<gfe:subscription/>` sub-element to set the subscription policy on `REPLICATE` and `PARTITION` Regions to either `ALL` or `CACHE_CONTENT`.
+GemFire allows configuration of [peer-to-peer
+(P2P) event messaging](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-events-configure_p2p_event_messaging.html) to control the entry events that the Region receives.
+Spring Data for VMware GemFire provides the `<gfe:subscription/>` sub-element to set the subscription policy on `REPLICATE` and `PARTITION` Regions to either `ALL` or `CACHE_CONTENT`.
 The following example shows a region with its subscription policy set to `CACHE_CONTENT`: